isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 -   A tree view of all elements used in the document.

--   If an element has an ID, it is shown along with the element.
+-    If an element has an ID, attribute, and text you can see them along with the element.

 -   Access Outline View in both Author and Source views.

 -   Use the filter drop-down list to show all elements or only the broken references:

--   Clicking on an element in the Outline View selects the element's content in the Author or Source view.
+-   Clicking on an element in the Outline View selects the element's content in the Author or Source view.The Outline view remains in sync with the Author and Source view.
+If you make any changes in any view, you can see them in the Outline view.
+For example, if you add a paragraph or update an element in the Author view, it is shown in the Outline view.

     ![](images/select-elemet-content-outline-view_cs.png)